 Attorney Jesse Bousquet learned the value of having a disaster recovery plan the hard way.
 One day while he was checking his email, he clicked on an attachment from a seemingly normal email address.
 Almost immediately his computer was encrypted with a ransomware virus, locking all of his files with a message asking for more than $600 in Bitcoins in return for the keys to unlock his computer.
-To protect against future attacks and other business-disrupting disasters, Bousquet now relies on CrashPlan’s cloud backup for small business for peace of mind as his go-to for cloud backup and recovery.
+To protect against future attacks and other business-disrupting disasters, Bousquet now relies on CrashPlan’s cloud backup for peace of mind as his go-to for cloud backup and recovery.

 CryptoLocker attack prompts need for a disaster recovery plan

 Jesse Bousquet owns a small law firm where he works with more than 300 clients.
 Whether working from his home office, an office in downtown Boston or bench outside the courthouse, Bousquet carries his critical business everywhere he goes.

 In January 2014, Bousquet came face to face with an unexpected threat.
 CryptoLocker infected his work computer after Bousquet innocently clicked something that quickly encrypted his entire computer.
 At the time, Bousquet was backing up an external hard drive, but all of his current files being worked on were completely taken over and inaccessible.
 Bousquet spent the next few days getting his new computer back up and running, including working to recreate lost documents.

 That’s when he decided to pursue a data loss protection strategy and create a disaster recovery plan.
 After some online research on a trusted outlet as well as a recommendation from a colleague, Bousquet downloaded CrashPlan.